 EDIT: if GM suggests it on Cadillac's still under warranty there arent to many adverse effects.

-1998 Dodge Dakota, 2wd ECSB, 318, M1 2bbl intake, 52mm TB, Taurus fan, Ford 19# 4-hole injectors, Mopar Performance PCM, MPP mid-length headers and full exhaust, Hooker Aerochamber, DJM 3/5 drop.
-Black with custom clear coat flake, dents, and scratches, But it's got some clean ass wheels.
+1998 Dodge Dakota, 2wd ECSB, 318, M1 2bbl intake, 52mm TB, Taurus fan, Ford injectors, MP PCM, MPP mid-length headers and full exhaust, Hooker Aerochamber, DJM 3/5 drop.
+Put back to stock and sold

 I will get off at some point.